Srajan04/copy-move-detector/README.md

 ## License

-This project is intended for educational and research purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The software is provided "as is", without warranty of any kind.
+Feel free to use, modify, and distribute this code for educational, research, or commercial purposes.